KristianMilan/CarniDigiSign_IOT/README.md

 * Change the default administrator password on the Windows installation, use an isolated network, disable remote access to it
 * Use strong random secret strings

-# Known bugs
-* When visiting certain webpages with continually changing graphics and content, there appears to be a memory leak I cannot identify.
-Eventually the app will crash but it will restart right where it left off without issue

 # Sample docs
 ## Registration on initial reg
 ```